chrispine1991/WindowsSpeechToTextHotkey/README.md

-# 🖱️ Shift + Mouse 3 Button-to-WinH 🔊
+# 🖱️ PAUSE Button-to-WinH 🔊

 Trigger **Windows 11 Voice Typing (Win + H)** with a press of WIN + **Mouse Button 3 (middle click)** using this tiny, silent C++ app.
 Perfect for accessibility, dictation, or productivity without needing to press key combos!